hyosung11/junior-to-senior-software-engineer/README.md

 # Junior to Senior Software Engineer
-Udemy's The Complete Junior to Senior Web Developer Roadmap (2020)
+Udemy's The Complete Junior to Senior Web Developer Roadmap (2020) by Andrei Neagoie

 ## Section 1: Introduction